godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     const F = sin(20) # sin() can be used in constant expressions. const G = x + 20 # Invalid; this is not a constant expression!

-Although the type of constants are inferred from the assigned value, it's also possible to add explicit type specification::
+Although the type of constants is inferred from the assigned value, it's also possible to add explicit type specification::

     const A: int = 5